• Skip to main content

 Seaside’s beach can swallow you whole — transporting you to a parallel universe.
 Even at high tide, the vast sand… not just long but deep… seems to open up to another world.
 Plus, the whimsical promenade walk is hands down the best way to connect with a beach on the Oregon Coast in an accessible way — on a flat, paved surface that stretches 1.5 miles.

-In terms of finding an excellent place to stay that’s right on the beach (or overlooking), Lincoln City and Newport and their elongated city limits provide the most options to hear the pounding surf from the comfort of your bed outside a cracked window.
+In terms of finding an excellent place to stay right on the beach (or overlooking), Lincoln City and Newport and their elongated city limits provide the most options to hear the pounding surf from the comfort of your bed outside a cracked window.

 What about the best scenery?